psf/policies/docs/python.org/code-of-conduct/Enforcement-Procedures.md

 ## Propose consequences

-What follows are examples of possible consequences to an incident report.
-This consequences list is not inclusive, and the Python Software Foundation Code of Conduct work group reserves the right to take any action it deems necessary.
+What follows are examples of possible consequences of an incident report.
+This consequences list is not inclusive, and the Python Software Foundation Code of Conduct work group reserves the right to take any action it deems necessary, where applicable.

 Possible private responses to an incident include: